Padel Scoring System

 Also known as: padel scoring, sistema de puntuación

-Padel uses the same point, game, and set structure as tennis — 15, 30, 40, game, best of three sets, with a tiebreak at 6 games all — with the one common addition of the Golden Point rule replacing traditional deuce-and-advantage at many recreational and some competitive levels.
+Padel uses the same point, game, and set structure as tennis.
+This means 15, 30, 40, game, best of three sets, with a tiebreak at 6 games all.
+This means with the one common addition of the Golden Point rule replacing traditional deuce-and-advantage at many recreational and some competitive levels.

-For anyone who already understands tennis scoring, padel requires almost no relearning: points within a game are called 15, 30, 40, and game; a set is won by reaching six games with at least a two-game margin, or by winning a tiebreak at six games all; and a match is typically decided over the best of three sets (some formats use a match tiebreak instead of a full third set).
-This borrowed structure is one of the reasons players moving between the two sports adapt quickly on the scoring side even while the on-court tactics are completely different.
+For anyone who already understands tennis scoring, padel requires almost no relearning.
+This means points within a game are called 15, 30, 40, and game.
+A set is won by reaching six games with at least a two-game margin, or by winning a tiebreak at six games all.
+And a match is typically decided over the best of three sets (some formats use a match tiebreak instead of a full third set).
+This borrowed structure is one of the reasons players moving between the two sports adapt quickly on the scoring side even.
+At the same time, the on-court tactics are completely different.

 The one meaningful divergence is how a game handles deuce.
-Instead of the traditional advantage system (where a pair must win two clear points in a row from 40–40 to take the game), many padel formats use the Golden Point: at 40–40, a single deciding point is played, and the receiving pair chooses which of their two players will take the return.
-This shortens games and removes the possibility of extended deuce battles, and it also means every 40–40 point carries the full weight of the game — there is no "win two in a row" cushion.
-Recreational and club play frequently defaults to Golden Point scoring because it keeps match length predictable, while some traditional or professional formats still use advantage scoring, so it is worth confirming which version is being played before a match starts.
+Instead of the traditional advantage system (where a pair must win two clear points in a row from 40–40 to take the game), many padel formats use the Golden Point.
+This means at 40–40, a single deciding point is played.
+The receiving pair chooses which of their two players will take the return.
+This shortens games and removes the possibility of extended deuce battles.
+It also means every 40–40 point carries the full weight of the game.
+This means there is no "win two in a row" cushion.
+Recreational and club play frequently defaults to Golden Point scoring.
+This is because it keeps match length predictable.
+At the same time, some traditional or pro formats still use advantage scoring.
+As a result, it is worth confirming which version is being played before a match starts.

 Example

-A pair wins the first set 6–4, drops the second 3–6, and the match reaches a third-set tiebreak at 6–6, which they close out 7–3 to win the match two sets to one.
+A pair wins the first set 6–4, drops the second 3–6.
+The match reaches a third-set tiebreak at 6–6.
+This they close out 7–3 to win the match two sets to one.

 Why it matters